-Students often select electives such as workshops that focus on literary translation or on special topics (e.g., screenwriting or narrative strategies), but may also take studio and performing arts courses, and classes from all academic fields.
+Students often select electives such as workshops that focus on literary translation or on special topics (e.g., narrative strategies), but may also take studio and performing arts courses, and classes from all academic fields.
 A creative thesis is submitted in the final semester.
-The program numbers approximately thirty students in any given academic year.
+The program numbers approximately twenty-five students in any given academic year.

-Playwriting seminar room/laboratory; literary arts seminar room; Clerestory magazine; contemporary writers series; International Writers Project; writers in residence program; Geri Braman Hill Lectures; Weston, Hawkes, Assatly, and Harper Prizes in Literary Arts; John Hay Library's Harris Collection of American Poetry and Plays.
+Performance-focused seminar room/laboratory; literary arts seminar room; Clerestory magazine; Writers on Writing reading series; writers in residence program; Geri Braman Hill Lecture; C.D.
+Wright Lecture, Hawkes, Honig and Waldrop Prizes in Literary Arts; John Hay Library's Harris Collection of American Poetry and Plays.